MyPortugalHoliday.com

 Train

-Lisbon to Obidos by bus
+In depth guide - Lisbon to Óbidos by bus

-The express bus service between Lisbon and Obidos is operated by the Rodotejo bus company.
+The express bus service between Lisbon and Óbidos is operated by the Rodotejo bus company.
 The route is called the ‘Rápida Verde’ (Green Express), which continues on to the town of Caldas da Rainha.
 The buses along this route are clean, modern and comfortable, and even have free WiFi.

 The current timetable can be seen here: